 With its intriguing intersection of ultra-modernity and time-honored tradition, Tokyo is a fascinating place to explore.
 Experience the city’s contrasts as you discover celebrated museums, temples, and historic neighborhoods.
 Sample the local cuisine, and get immersed in the colorful bustle of one of the world’s largest fish markets.
-Then venture north into the forested hills of Nikko, and spend a day exploring the exquisite shrines and temples of this UNESCO World Heritage site.

 Itinerary - 4 Days

 Day 1 — Hiroshima/Tokyo

 Travel to Tokyo via the high-speed train from Hiroshima.
 Upon arrival, get acquainted with the city’s celebrated landmarks, including the Imperial Palace, and delve into its cultural heritage at the Edo-Tokyo Museum.
 The museum brings to life Tokyo’s 400-year history, with exhibits illustrating subjects ranging from Kabuki theater and traditional arts to politics and architecture.
 Settle into our hotel late this afternoon, and enjoy an evening at leisure.
 Cerulean Tower Tokyu Hotel (B,L)

 Day 2 — Tokyo